 Main aims for broadband development

 In 2018, the new Dutch Digitalisation Strategy was issued that states what is needed to get the Netherlands ready for the digital future.
 The challenge for the government is to speed up and support the digital transition in public sectors and to strengthen further privacy protection, cybersecurity, digital skills and fair competition.
 This strategy can be seen as the new Dutch Digital agenda.

 The recently published Connectivity Action Plan refines the objectives of the Dutch Digitalisation Strategy and outlines the government’s efforts to remain the European digital leader with the aim of providing high-quality connectivity that can serve a wide range of demands and is available at competitive prices anytime and everywhere.
 In this plan, the Dutch government supports the EU broadband target that all households should have the opportunity to access broadband networks of at least 100 Mbps.
 It has embraced this goal and aims to meet this by 2023.

 Main measures for broadband development

-- Generally, the Dutch broadband strategy opts for a market-based infrastructure roll-out.
+- The Dutch broadband strategy opts for a market-based infrastructure roll-out.
 It also puts key emphasis on the role of local and regional actors in coordinating and simplifying the process.
 Most of the broadband infrastructure roll-out is done by private operators autonomously.
 Here, removing barriers and facilitating the exchange of information and best practices among stakeholders are the principal tasks of local governments to stimulate investment by operators.

 - State aid measures: Although there are no state aid measures foreseen on a national level, a number of regional authorities are investigating the possibilities of state aid measures.
-The national government supports these authorities in this and is working on a framework for state-aid.
+The national government supports these authorities in this and is working on a framework for state aid.